ibm-cloud-docs/vpc/vsi_instance_storage.md

 To prevent loss of critical data, review the data retention policy and ensure that critical data is stored on persistent storage.
 For more information, see [Lifecycle of instance storage](#instance-storage-lifecycle).
 {: tip}

-For information about provisioning a virtual server instance with instance storage, see [Managing instance storage](/docs/vpc?topic=vpc-instance-storage-provisioning).
+For more information about provisioning a virtual server instance with instance storage, see [Managing instance storage](/docs/vpc?topic=vpc-instance-storage-provisioning).